Unai-Pz-de-A/FreeCAD-DesignProof/README.md

 - Does not detect parameters driven by Python expressions or linked to external files.
 - Full Factorial mode can be very slow with many parameters (exponential growth).
 - Fillet and Chamfer features are commonly the most sensitive to parameter changes -- in the test set used, they account for most regeneration failures.
-- Currently tested only on Windows with FreeCAD 1.0.2.

 ## Roadmap